SmalkiGroove/heroes-expansion/doc/ARTIFACTS.md

 +4 Spellpower when casting Summon Elementals.
 Grants the Summon Elementals spell if it wasn't learned already.
 - __Emerald Slippers__ :
++1 Spellpower
-+20% Damage to Earth Spells<br>
++20% damage to Earth spells
-+2 Mana per day if equipped uninterrupted<br><color_default>
-Damage boost affects Stone Spikes, Meteor Shower, Implosion and Decay
 - __Cloak of Sylanna__ :
 +1 Luck
 -50% Damage taken from enemy Earth spells